Sachinarya68/Demo-Repo/README.md

 # Demo-Repo
-This is the first repo on Github
+This is the first repository on Github
+Coder - Sachin Kumar Arya